splunk/splunk-connect-for-syslog/docs/configuration.md

 ## Fixing (overriding) the host field

 In some cases the host value is not present or an IP address in the syslog even analysts and users prefer host names.
 SC4S will first check `host.csv` and replace the value of `host` with the value specified.
-If a value is not found in `dns.csv` reverse dns lookup will be attempted.
+If a value is not found in `host.csv` reverse dns lookup will be attempted.
 IP will only be used as the host value as a last result.

 ## Splunk Connect for Syslog output templates (syslog-ng templates)